 Products Ratings Feed

-Most online shoppers rely on online product reviews and ratings (for example, 5-star rating) to decide which brand to opt for.
+Most online shoppers rely on online product reviews and ratings (for example, 5-star ratings) to decide which brand to opt for.
 This is where the Product Rating Feed can help build your brand trust with buyers and increase your sales.

-This feed shows a listing of similar products (for example, coffee machines) with the best ratings, price or even a product feature that can be a unique selling point.
+This feed shows a listing of similar products (for example, coffee machines) with the best ratings, price, or even a product feature that can be a unique selling point.
 As a merchant, you can qualify for this feed if you have at least 50 product reviews to be displayed on Google Shopping.

 Dynamic Remarketing Feed